O Scale Trains Submission Guidelines

 Illustrations/drawings should be done in a computer drawing or CAD program whenever possible.
 Formats that are acceptable are EPS, PDF, DXF and native Adobe Illustrator (AI).

 We can accept hand-drawn sketches for illustrations as long as they are not overly complex or there are not too many of them, since we will have to get them redrawn.
 Too many sketches makes it too expensive to publish your article, so keep them to a minimum.
 Photos are always preferred to sketches.

 How To Mail A Submission

 If wet-film photos are included, place a stiff piece of cardboard in the envelope so the photos won’t bend.
-If you are sending a CD, please include a printout of the text so it can be cross referenced when necessary.
+If you are sending a CD or a flash drive, please include a printout of the text so it can be cross referenced when necessary.
 If you want any of the materials back, please include a large envelope with sufficient return postage.

 or you can contact me and send it directly me: